The Odysseus project is a low-cost nickel sulphide redevelopment project. Credit: Western Areas Ltd.

 Existing infrastructure at the site includes site buildings and offices, a 520-room accommodation village, access roads, airstrip, power lines, communications and water supply infrastructure.

-The Cosmos early works programme includes the partial refurbishment of the accommodation village, safety infrastructure upgrades, refurbishment of existing water management ponds and waste dump dam along with the design and construction of new water management ponds.
-A dewatering piping network supply will be installed and a temporary diesel power station will also be set up.
+The Cosmos early works programme includes the partial refurbishment of the accommodation village, safety infrastructure upgrades, refurbishment of existing water management ponds and waste dump dam, along with the design and construction of new water management ponds.
+A dewatering piping network supply was installed and a temporary diesel power station was also set up.

-Construction the twin declines started in September 2020.
-Development of lateral and vertical ventilation is currently underway while the DORA vent rise and the development of the mid-shaft access decline were completed.
+Construction of the twin declines started in September 2020.
+Development of the mid-shaft access decline was completed.
 Completed works include pilot hole drilling for two new vent rises.
 The mine development also has the provision for a refrigeration plant.

 A concrete batch plant facility was commissioned in the first half of 2020 to provide concrete for civil works at the project site.